amathislab/myochallenge-lattice/README.md

 #### 2. Exploration with Lattice

 The second key component we used was Lattice, as exploration strategy recently developed by our team.
 By injecting noise in the latent space, Lattice can encourage correlations across actuators that are beneficial for task performance and energy efficiency, especially for high-dimensional musculoskeletal models with redundant actuators.
 Given the complexity of the task, Lattice allowed us to efficiently explore the state space.
 Since we found little evidence that using state-dependent perturbations is beneficial with PPO, we used an unpublished version of Lattice which does not make the noise dependent on the current state.
-However, it still uses the linear transformation implemented by the last layer of the policy netwoek to induce correlated noise across muscles.
+However, it still uses the linear transformation implemented by the last layer of the policy network to induce correlated noise across muscles.

 #### 3. Curriculum learning